Museum of Contemporary Art, Los Angeles: MOCA at The Pacific Design Center

 From 2000 until 2019, MOCA maintained a 3000 sqft exhibition space at the Pacific Design Center in West Hollywood to present new work by emerging and established artists as well as ancillary programs based upon its major exhibitions and renowned permanent collection.
 A focus was on design and architecture.
-The museum exhibited work by Takashi Murakami, Sterling Ruby, Catherine Opie and William Kentridge there, as well as by designers Rick Owens and Rodarte.
+The museum exhibited work by Takashi Murakami, Sterling Ruby, Catherine Opie, Kahlil Joseph and William Kentridge there, as well as by designers Rick Owens and Rodarte.
 MOCA also utilized the 384-seat PDC auditorium for a range of public programs.

 Programs

 Sunday Studio

 On the first Sunday of each month from 1pm to 3:30pm, Sunday Studio workshops typically begin with an interactive, discussion-based "spotlight" tour, highlighting selected works from a current exhibition.
 Next, participants work collaboratively to create art in response to the work they've seen.

 Designed and taught by artists, these process-oriented workshops extend the gallery experience and frequently include special activities such as musical performance, movement, and other multidisciplinary approaches to works on view.
 The program is offered in English and Spanish.

 Big Family Day is an annual spring culminating event for all of MOCA's school and community partnership programs.
 Featuring student docents, entertainment, music, artmaking and a student art exhibition, this event usually attracts over 1,000 participants, including MOCA members, their families, and the community at large.

 Sunday Studio events are held at Grand Avenue unless otherwise stated in the bimonthly calendar or on the website.